Role-play lesson plans

 House of Representatives

-If your class wants to explore further the role of government ministers, let them create a bill that falls within the area of a minister’s portfolio responsibility.
-You could conduct a role play that follows the progress of a bill through the House of Representatives.
-To do this, check out the Law-making role-play: House of Representatives lesson plan.
+After a bill has passed through the Senate but has not been debated or voted on in the House of Representatives, it will be sent to the House of Representatives.
+You might like to conduct a role-play that follows the progress of a bill through the House of Representatives.
+To do this, check out the Law-making role-play - in the House of Representatives lesson plan.